E3SM-Project/e3sm_to_cmip/README.md

 ## singlevar_ts

-Extract single variables from clm2.h0 files into single-variable-per-file time series.
-Extract either all the variables in each of the monthly history files, or just selected variables.
+Extract single variables from clm2.h0 and cam.h0 files into single-variable-per-file time series.
+The var-list can be set to 'all', which will extract all the variables from the file, a list of variables, or empty which will extract a default set of variables for your data type.

 ```
 usage: singlevar_ts [-h]